Aleko Pilika

-Aleko Pilika (born 29 May 1940, Tirana) was an Albanian professional football player and manager.
-He played for KF Skenderbeu and Dinamo Tirana before returning to KF Skenderbeu.
+Aleko Pilika (born 29 May 1940) is an Albanian professional football player and manager.
+He played for KF Skenderbeu and Dinamo Tirana.
 After retiring as a player, he returned to KF Skenderbeu as manager of the club and led them to their first ever European competition.

 Early life and origins

-Aleko Pilika was born in Tirana, Albania, in 1940 to Gaqo Pilika and Eleni (née Polena) Pilika, and he had 2 brothers, Angji Pilika and Zhani Pilika, and a sister, Fedra Pilika.
-His father's family was from Korçë, the city, with his paternal grandmother Konstandina Floriri being native to the city.
-His grandfather, Giovani Pilika, was a lawyer who moved to Korçë from Athens and comes from a noble Stradiote family that inhabited Cephalonia.
-His mother's family has origins from a village in the Korça region known as Polene; his maternal grandparents were Perik Polena and Athina Polena.
-He and his whole family are of the Orthodox Christian faith.
-He and his family are ethnic Albanians who speak the Albanian language in the Tosk dialect; however, his parents and grandparents also knew the Greek language.
-His father Gaqo studied in Florina, and visited Thessaloniki.
+Aleko Pilika was born in Tirana, Albania, in 1940 to Gaqo Pilika and Eleni Pilika (née Polena).
+He had two brothers, Angji Pilika and Zhani Pilika, and a sister, Fedra Pilika.
+His father's family was from Korçë, with his paternal grandmother Konstandina Floriri being native to the city.
+His grandfather, Giovani Pilika, was a lawyer who moved to Korçë from Athens and came from a stradioti noble family that inhabited Cephalonia.
+His mother's family came from the village of Polenë in the Korça region; his maternal grandparents were Perik Polena and Athina Polena.
+He and his family are of the Orthodox Christian faith.
+He and his family are ethnic Albanians who speak the Albanian language in the Tosk dialect, however his parents and grandparents also knew the Greek language.
+His father studied in Florina, and visited Thessaloniki.
 He was always passionate about football.

 Club career

 KF Skenderbeu

-As a child, he started out as a defender; however, as he got older, he shifted into the striker position and remained as one for his whole senior career.
-He started his career at KF Skenderbeu, his local team in Korça and was in the youth ranks until he turned 18 which was when he was taken into the first team.
-During his youth career, he won the youth league of Kategoria Superiore in 1958 as a defender, centre back with KF Skenderbeu.
-This victory is what convinced KF Skenderbeu to put him into the first team.
-The first debut of Aleko Pilika was marked in the first week of the championship, on March 22, 1959, replacing Angjel Dvoran, in a match in Elbasan.
-A week later, in Korça, Skenderbeu defeated Vllaznia with 3 goals scored by Gaqo Strati, Kosta Koça and Aleko Pilika, thus inaugurating his first goal for the club, which happened in the first minute.
-His manager at the time was S. Qirinxhi, and he pushed Aleko to become a striker.
-Aleko stayed with KF Skenderbeu from 1958 until 1963 and from 1961 he was managed by M. Prodani.
-Aleko started every game for Skenderbeu and became a fan favourite of the time.
+As a child, Pilika started out as a defender; however, as he got older, he shifted into the striker position and remained as one throughout his senior career.
+He started his career in the youth ranks at KF Skenderbeu, his local team in Korça, before joining the first team at age 18.
+During his youth career, he won the youth league of Kategoria Superiore in 1958 as a centre back with KF Skenderbeu.
+This victory convinced KF Skenderbeu to put him into the first team.
+He made his first team debut on 22 March 1959, the first week of the championship, replacing Angjel Dvoran in a match in Elbasan.
+He scored his first goal a week later in the first minute of play of a victory against Vllaznia.
+His manager at the time was S. Qirinxhi, who pushed him to become a striker.
+He stayed with KF Skenderbeu from 1958 until 1963 and from 1961 he was managed by M. Prodani.
+He started every game for Skenderbeu and became a fan favourite.